Logarithmic Quasimaps: Examples

 We could instead compare $\cQ^{\log}_{0,\alpha}(\PP^2|H_1 +H_2,2)$ with the ordinary fibre product of $\cQ^{\log}_{0,\alpha_1}(\PP^2|H_1,2)$ and $\cQ^{\log}_{0,\alpha_1}(\PP^2|H_2,2)$ over $\cQ_{0,2}(\PP^2,2)$.
 The dimension counts are all identical but due to the quasimap stability condition, even in the ordinary fibre product there can be no component with source curve $C_0 \cup C_1 \cup C_2$ with both markings on $C_0$, because $C_1$ and $C_2$ contain only a single special point.
 The consequence is that unlike in the stable maps case, $\cQ^{\log}_{0,\alpha}(\PP^2|H_1 +H_2,2)$ is the same underlying space as the ordinary fibre product.

-One reason for pointing out this difference is that the ordinary fibre product can be equipped with a `virtual' class leading to invariants \cite{nabijou2022gromov}.
-These invariants are equal to the orbifold invariants of the multi root stack given by rooting $\PP^2$ along $H_1$ and $H_2$.
+One reason for pointing out this difference is that the ordinary fibre product can be equipped with a `virtual' class leading to invariants ~\cite[Introduction, page 2]{nabijou2022gromov}.
+These invariants are equal to the orbifold invariants of the multi root stack given by rooting $\PP^2$ along $H_1$ and $H_2$, for sufficiently large rooting parameters \cite[Theorem B]{battistella2022local}.
 The orbifold Gromov--Witten invariants of a root stack coincide in genus-zero with the logarithmic Gromov--Witten invariants when the divisor is smooth \cite{abramovich2017relative}, but differ when the divisor is simple normal crossings.
 In the case above the difference can be attributed to the excess component in the ordinary fibre product.
-On the other hand there is no difference in the quasimap setting, which suggests that the difference between logarithmic and orbifold quasimap invariants may be less pronounced. \end{example} \begin{example} Let $X=\PP^N$ and $D = H_0 + \dots + H_{N}$ be the full toric boundary, where $H_i$ denotes the $i^{\mathrm{th}}$ coordinate hyperplane.
-Then for any valid discrete data $g,n,d,\alpha$ we have that $\overline{\cM}^{\log}_{g,\alpha}(\PP^N|D,d) = \cQ^{\log}_{g,\alpha}(\PP^N|D,d)$.
-Stable maps without rational tails are stable quasimaps, and stable quasimaps without basepoints are stable maps, so it suffices to show that neither of these are possible here.
-Since any non-constant morphism from a rational curve must hit the boundary in at least two points we must have that this rational component contains at least two special points.
-On the other hand, any curve component of a logarithmic stable quasimap which is external to one of the $H_i$ cannot have basepoints, because if it did, that basepoint would necessarily have to be at a point of intersection with $H_i$, but these points are either marked or nodes.
-Since $\cap_{i=0}^N H_i = \emptyset$, any curve component has to be external to at least one $H_i$, so no such quasimap can contain basepoints. \end{example}
+On the other hand there is no difference in the quasimap setting, which suggests that the difference between logarithmic and orbifold quasimap invariants may be less pronounced. \end{example} \begin{example} Let $X$ be a smooth projective toric variety associated to a fan $\Sigma$ and $D = \partial X$ be the full toric boundary.
+Then for any valid discrete data $g,n,\beta,\alpha$ we have that $\overline{\cM}^{\log}_{g,\alpha}(X|\partial X,\beta) = \cQ^{\log}_{g,\alpha}(X|\partial X,\beta)$.
+Stable maps without rational tails are stable quasimaps, and stable quasimaps without basepoints are stable maps, so it suffices to show that neither rational tails nor basepoints are possible here.
+Since any non-constant morphism from a rational curve must hit the boundary in at least two points we must have that this rational component contains at least two special points, so a stable logarithmic map contains no rational tails.
+Now we show that any stable logarithmic quasimap cannot have a basepoint.
+Any basepoint of a quasimap occurs when, for any \emph{primitive collection} ~\cite[Definition 5.1.5]{cox2011toric} of $\Sigma$, the corresponding sections of the line bundles for the toric boundary divisors vanish.
+For example, if $X=\PP^N$ then the only primitive collection is the union of all the rays, and a basepoint occurs only when \emph{all} sections defining the quasimap vanish simultaneously.
+Any such primitive collection consists of rays where the intersection of the corresponding toric divisors is empty.
+In the case where $X=\PP^N$ the intersection of all coordinate hyperplanes is clearly empty.
+Consequently, the curve component containing any basepoint would have at least one section corresponding to a ray in the primitive collection which doesn't vanish identically.
+On the other hand, a basepoint must occur at a point where this section vanishes, but since these points are either marked or nodes they cannot be basepoints. \end{example}